vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 ##################################

-This part of the documentation will focus primarily on ``fanc auto`` - the most versatile command in the Kai-C toolkit.
+This part of the documentation will focus primarily on ``fanc auto`` - the most versatile command in the FAN-C toolkit.
 Its main goal is to convert any input to binned Hi-C matrices.
 The following schematic will give you an overview of what file types ``fanc auto`` can handle and how they are processed downstream.